mgurunule/housing_price/README.md

     - Verified the name of the columns
     - Verified the type of the columns
     - checked for complete null column

+  We are converting type of below columns to float as this was done with training data.
+* housing_median_age
+* total_rooms
+* total_bedrooms
+* population
+* households
+* median_income

+So API will accept values for these columns in both string and numerical format.
+But later it will convert to numerical and non-numeric value if present then that value is converted to NAN and later is dropped in transformation stage.

 ### 2) Data Transformation
     Basic transformations were performed for this project.